 Using your hands to make what you need or desire has long been a regular practice among the creative minds and curious spirits of Western North Carolina.
 If you can’t find it or afford it, you build it.

-“At these shows, you can see the love and compassion that come from each individual piece.
-Sometimes it makes you want to cry because you see so much love exhibited in the work.
-Our souls are absolutely in our work,” said Cherokee silversmith General Grant.
-“They’re not just ‘taking it home with them,’ they’re coming in to get what they were looking for.
-People are looking for something to feel real—they’re drawn to certain pieces, and can’t put them down.”
+“At these shows, you can see the love and compassion that come from each individual piece,” said Cherokee silversmith General Grant.
+“Sometimes it makes you want to cry because you see so much love exhibited in the work.
+Our souls are absolutely in our work.
+Buyers are not just ‘taking it home with them,’ they’re coming in to get what they were looking for.
+People are looking for something to feel real.
+They’re drawn to certain pieces, and can’t put them down.”

 And in a 21st century global society, many of these cherished skills can fall through the cracks, gone forever.
 But, luckily, that’s not the case in WNC.

-“It’s amazing how easily things can be lost, where a family technique can die out in a generation,” said local weaver Amy Tromiczak.
+“It’s amazing how easily things can be lost, how a family technique can die out in a generation,” said local weaver Amy Tromiczak.
 “There’s something incredible about working with your hands, and that everything you put into a piece really does matter.”

-“The professional crafts program at HCC is very unique.
-It promotes not only creativity and craft, but also how to market yourself as an artist,” said Amy Putansu, fiber instructor at HCC.
-“The students here are learning to make things, and make things well, with a very positive emphasis around their ethics—very minded in the local sustainability movement.
+“The professional crafts program at HCC is very unique,” said Amy Putansu, fiber instructor at HCC.
+“It promotes not only creativity and craft, but also how to market yourself as an artist.
+The students here are learning to make things, and make things well, with an emphasis on ethics very minded in the local sustainability movement.
 I love it because they’re creating a whole new future, a different shape of manufacturing in America, a new design in conjunction with manufacturing.”

 “It’s about staying in touch with history,” Putansu said.
 “It’s maintaining that thread through generations, time, and history.
 It’s about what we do, the objects we make, and it’s really important that history doesn’t get lost.”

 Building on History with an Eye toward the Future